-Alternatively, you could speculate on the price of ethical shares and ETFs by trading CFDs.
+Alternatively, you could speculate on the price of ethical shares and ETFs by spread betting or trading CFDs.
 By using derivative products, such as these, you are trading the underlying asset without ever needing to take ownership of the security.
 This means that you can speculate on ethical or sustainable securities that are rising and falling in price.

 If you don’t feel ready to start trading on live markets, you can always practise your trading strategy using an IG demo account.
 You’ll get all the functionality of our live platform, but completely risk-free.
 This means that you can start opening and closing positions on ethical shares and ETFs, without having to risk any real capital.